jealka/jealka.github.io/sticker-shop/README.md

 req.send();
 </script>
 ```
-Unfortunately, we reveive a request on `/`, meaning that the session cookie, if existent, can't be read by our injected code.
+Unfortunately, we reveive a request on `/`, meaning that the session cookies, if existent, can't be read by our injected code.

 But since the staff obviously can access the `/view_feedback` route, which requires authentication, he will likely be able to also access `/flag.txt`.
 We therefore extend our payload a little bit and let the staff's browser make a request for the flag and then send us its value.